The Office of the Governor of Hawaii has directed donors to the Hawaii Community Foundation.

 Hawaii Low-Income Home Energy Assistance Program (LIHEAP) #

-Hawaii LIHEAP helps pay home heating costs for low-income households, particularly those with the lowest income, that pay a high proportion of household income for home energy.
+Hawaii LIHEAP, also known as Energy Credit (EC), helps pay home heating or cooling costs for low-income households, particularly those with the lowest incomes and the highest home energy costs.

 To qualify for the LIHEAP program, you must have an income that falls within the program guidelines.
 Priority is granted to households with the elderly, disabled or a young child under age 5.